-Each capacitative element/block creates a time-difference (delay) between their input and output as the capacitor is charged and discharged.
+Each capacitative element/block creates a time difference (delay) between their input and output as the capacitor is charged and discharged.
 These blocks are carefully designed to ensure low distortion and noise.

-The clock signal can be thought of a metronome with a ticking pulse.
+The clock signal can be thought of like a metronome with a ticking pulse.
 Each pulse communicates to the BBD that it’s time to move the audio from one bucket (capacitor) to the next.

 The rate (or delay time) control on an analog delay pedal will control the speed of the clock, thereby controlling the length between repeats in the outputted signal.

 In reality, we need two clocks with equal speed and opposite phase.
-One clock will control the even-number capacitors and the other clock will control the odd-numbered capacitors.
+One clock will control the even-number capacitors, and the other clock will control the odd-numbered capacitors.
 As one clock causes its capacitors to “open”, the other clock causes its capacitors to “close” and vice versa.
-The main point to understand though is that there is a clock at all!
+The main point to understand, though, is that there is a clock at all!